FundacionS4V/polygon-proof-of-concept/README.md

     - steve:
         vote: 2
         hash: 0x0ac30b4a3b210637b3692e014c4c2cf7245ecefcff8fcdaffa18d796072085a1
-        fee: 0.001270215025096016 MATIC # includes fee for transaction to winner
+        fee: 0.001270215025096016 MATIC
+        # includes fee for transaction to winner
-        # this changes if there is no automatic result after last vote
+        # this changes if there is no automatic result
-        # instead s4v could run countVotes() fn not only when vote window closes
+        # after last vote; instead s4v could run
+        # countVotes() fn not only when vote window
-        # but also on everyone voted on time scenarios, such that this fee
+        # closes but also on everyone voted on time
+        # scenarios, such that this fee corresponds
-        # corresponds to s4v account
+        # to s4v account
         final_balance: 0.094146659577409984 MATIC
 ```